 Conversion can come from many different sources.
 Moreover, the customer’s journey from first becoming aware of the company to the final conversion can be very hard to track.
 As customers are using multiple devices and access websites on the go, conversion rate optimization field is experiencing problems with defining the exact sources of conversion.
 When you can’t define the source of a conversion, you can’t optimize your website for the channel where the conversion came from.

 For some businesses, this problem is more prominent than for others.
-B2B businesses often involve real people in their conversion process – for example, sales associates.
+B2B marketing often involves real people in their conversion process – for example, sales associates.
 Even though people performance can be fully optimized, in 2018 conversion optimization professionals will focus on eliminating difficulties associated with human errors.

 Testing remains the most critical factor of success in conversion rates optimization field.
 A/B tests are the founding principle of CRO, yet sometimes the difference between A and B might not be obvious.
 Another issue to mention is ununified testing practices across the organization.
 Sometimes conversion rate optimization professionals have to rely on erroneous human judgment to determine how A is better than B. Determining more clear testing practices will become a number one priority for CRO specialists in 2018.